Rayzzz/Gaussian-Naive-Bayes-implementation/README.md

 Here, we try to classify the wine dataset from the sklearn library into different classes that they belong, namely Class 1, Class 2, Class 3.

-The following libraries will be required to execute the whole project - -pandas as pd
+The following libraries will be required to execute the whole project:

+-pandas as pd
 -matplotlib.pyplot as plt
 -seaborn as sns